April 22, 2025

 The idea is to write a book which could be used for a course on inequality, especially in the American context where we're obsessed by between-group inequalities, for quantitatively-oriented students and teachers, without either pandering, or pretending that being STEM-os lets us clear everything up easily.
 (I have heard too many engineers and computer scientists badly re-inventing basic sociology and economics in this context...)

-Why I am not going to write it: Nobody wants to hear that these are real social issues; that understanding these issues requires numeracy and not just moralizing; that social scientists have painfully acquired important knowledge about these issues (though not enough); that social phenomena are emergent so they do not just reflect the motives of the people involved (in particular: bad things happen just because the people you already loathe are so evil; bad things don't stop happening just because nobody wants them); or that no amount of knowledge about how society is and could be will tell us how it should be.
+Why I am not going to write it: Nobody wants to hear that these are real social issues; that understanding these issues requires numeracy and not just moralizing; that social scientists have painfully acquired important knowledge about these issues (though not enough); that social phenomena are emergent so they do not just reflect the motives of the people involved (in particular: bad things don't happen just because the people you already loathe are so evil; bad things don't stop happening just because nobody wants them); or that no amount of knowledge about how society is and could be will tell us how it should be.
 So writing the book I want will basically get me grief from every direction, if anyone pays any attention at all.

 Huns and Bolsheviks